Generalized Quantifiers on Dependent Types: A System for Anaphora: Unbound anaphora

 The paper is organized as follows.
-In Section 2 we introduce in an informal way the main features of our interpretational architecture.
-In Section 3 we show how to interpret a range of anaphoric data in our system.
+Section 2 introduces informally the main features of our proposal.
+In this section we also describe our process of English-to-formal language translation.
+Section 3 shows how to interpret a range of anaphoric data in our system (maximal anaphora to quantifiers, quantificational subordination, cumulative and branching continuations, and `donkey anaphora').
 Finally, sections 4 and 5 define the syntax and semantics of the system.